PublicDataWorks/verdad/prompts/Stage_3_analysis-prompt.md

         "emotional_tone"
     ],
     "properties": {
-        "start_time": {
-            "type": "string",
-            "description": "The timestamp when the snippet begins, in MM:SS format, relative to the start of the audio clip."
-        },
-        "end_time": {
-            "type": "string",
-            "description": "The timestamp when the snippet ends, in MM:SS format, relative to the start of the audio clip."
-        },
-        "seconds_count_before_snippet": {
-            "type": "integer",
-            "description": "The cumulative number of seconds from the beginning of the audio clip up to the start of the snippet."
-        },
         "transcription": {
             "type": "string",
-            "description": "Transcription of the snippet in the original language."
+            "description": "Transcription of the entire audio clip in the original language."
         },
         "translation": {
             "type": "string",